Substack Confirms Data Breach - Is Your Info Protected?

 Email aliases make this practical.
 ProtonMail is a strong option.

-ProtonMail supports unlimited email aliases, allowing you to create a unique address for every service.
-All aliases deliver to the same inbox, so management stays simple.
+ProtonMail supports unlimited email aliases using their forwarding domain passmail.net, allowing you to create a unique address for every service.
+All aliases deliver to your main inbox, so management stays simple.

 For example: